iamKateryna/iamKateryna/README.md

   </p>
 </h1>

+- Solutions Architect intern @NVIDIA

-- Pursuing an MSc in Computer Science at the University of Toronto
+- MSc in Computer Science grad from the University of Toronto

 - Have experience in Machine Learning Research and Software Engineering for Machine Learning projects

-- Currently working on the exploration of min-max QRMs

-- Passionate about climbing and horseriding
+- Passionate about bouldering and horseriding

 <!--
 **iamKateryna/iamKateryna** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.